 The problem-solving process: A modern, data-driven approach for operations managers

-Global competition requires organisations to rethink and continuously improve their processes, including the problem-solving process.
-In the manufacturing operations environment, problems such as equipment failure, product defects or minor stoppages may occur, and teams need the knowledge, skills and confidence to tackle these problems quickly and effectively to prevent recurrence and minimise disruption.
+Global competition requires organizations to rethink and continuously improve their processes, including the problem-solving process.
+In the manufacturing operations environment, problems such as equipment failure, product defects or minor stoppages may occur, and teams need the knowledge, skills and confidence to tackle these problems quickly and effectively to prevent recurrence and minimize disruption.

 Data is one of the most important assets for manufacturing operations right now, and emerging technology such as high-performance software tools help both employees and machines to harvest and process the data essential for effective problem-solving.
 This data-driven approach speeds up the problem-solving process, and can help implement long-lasting improvements that add to the bottom line.

 Follow these steps for a more data-driven approach to problem-solving.

 1. Assemble the team around a digital dashboard

 Employees such as the machine operator, maintenance person, team leader and quality technician will typically make up the problem-solving team.
 They should meet preferably in the production area where the problem occurred, and gather around a digital board for quick reference to real-time data.
 Visual management is a fundamental part of problem-solving, as well as team empowerment and ownership.
 When displayed on a digital board, data can be analyzed in real-time enabling teams to make more informed decisions.